Geolage/demos/README.md

 **More information**

-I'm sorry, the doc's on the run, but will be updated as soon as possible.
+I'm sorry, the docs on the run, but will be updated as soon as possible.